pascalgrimaud/pascalgrimaud/README.md

 Hello, I'm Pascal 👋

-💻 Java developer for around fifteen years, specializing in web application development, DevOps, and software architecture.
+💻 Java developer with over fifteen years of experience, specializing in web application development, DevOps, and software architecture.

 🚀 I use my experience and expertise to support you in your projects, thus contributing to their success and their creation of value.